2017 SCHOOL EXCURSION PLACES - NOW BOOKED OUT!

 A typical visit for Secondary school students includes:

 We look forward to making your visit as easy and enjoyable as possible.
-Please note that places fill fast each Term, so your advance booking helps us to ensure that staff are available to guide you through your visit.
+Please note that places fill fast each year, so your advance booking helps us to ensure that staff are available to guide you through your visit.

 Our school programs operate: